arkency/posts/posts/2015-09-30-do-you-have-a-framework-for-dealing-with-emergencies.md

 Keep in mind that it was my _very beginning_ of the commercial-IT world.
 I sometimes felt lost inside this huge DevOps machine.
 Lost and alone - as usually, when something breaks, there was nobody to ask for help.

 It had to happen.
 One day, **by accident, I ran some kind of a DB-clean-up script, with the wrong date, on production**.
 The script's job was to delete records that are _old enough_.
-While fiddling with the script, I changed the definition of _record old enough_ to _today's records_.
+While fiddling with the script, I changed the definition of _records old enough_ to _records visible today (not closed)_.
 And accidentally ran the script.

 <!-- more -->

 My reaction - a complete paralysis.
 I wasn't even sure what the script exactly did.
 Unfortunately, I had never found time before to analyse the script line-by-line.
-How about unit tests?
-I have never seen them, so most likely they didn't exist.
+Also, I have never seen unit tests, so most likely they didn't exist.

-**So I had no idea how much damage I caused.** Maybe the script had a protection from such accidental usage as mine - it should have, right?
+**So I had no idea how much damage I caused.** Maybe the script had a protection from so accidental usage as mine?
+It should have, right?

 I took a look at the frontend to see if everything is ok - it wasn't.
 Literally no data for today.
 It was present a minute ago but disappeared.
 Cool.
 They will fire me.